vasgaowei/pytorch_MELM/README.md

 This is the pytorch implementation for the paper《Min-Entropy Latent Model for Weakly Supervised Object Detection》,which is a accepted paper in [CVPR2018](http://openaccess.thecvf.com/content_cvpr_2018/papers/Wan_Min-Entropy_Latent_Model_CVPR_2018_paper.pdf) and [TPAMI](https://ieeexplore.ieee.org/document/8640243).
 The MLEM is a novel and solid object detection framework under weakly supervised settings and attains state-of-the art performance in PASCAL VOC 2007 and PASCAL VOC 2012 datasets.

-This implementation is based [Winfrand's](https://github.com/Winfrand/MELM) torch7 version.
+This implementation is based [Winfrand's](https://github.com/Winfrand/MELM) torch7 version and ruotianluo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn).
 # Prerequisites
 * Nivdia GPU 1080Ti
 * Ubuntu 16.04 LTS